onecalfman/julia_introduction/README.md

 JupyterLab or Jupyter Notebook provide an interactive notebook which can run code, but also incorporate text, images and general media or web elements.
 Examples to run in the browser can be found at the [jupyter website](https://jupyter.org/).
 Most major languages can be used with jupyter, for example Julia, Python, MATLAB, Java Rust, Haskell, JavaScript...

-Alternatively julia code and jupyter notebooks can be run in VSCode.
+Alternatively jupyter notebooks with julia code can be run in VSCode.
-The vs code version of jupyter uses a custom kernel but has become a viable alternative in recent month.
+There is a julia and jupyter-notebook extension.

 ## Installation